 The six Clinical Commissioning Groups in Staffordshire and Stoke-on-Trent have been working on compiling a first joint Equality and Inclusion Strategy for the next three years.

-Follow the link to read the pdf draft strategy (1.18 MB)
+Follow the link to read the pdf strategy (1.18 MB)

-We would very much welcome your feedback on shaping this CCGs’ strategy, from as wide a range of local groups and organisations as possible, both on the strategy itself and also on the four equality objectives which are set out in the strategy.
-We are particularly seeking feedback from seldom heard groups / protected characteristic groups / inclusion health groups and their representatives.
+The CCGs have been seeking feedback on shaping this strategy, from as wide a range of local groups and organisations as possible, both on the strategy itself and also on the four equality objectives which are set out in the strategy.
+This included seeking feedback from seldom heard groups / protected characteristic groups / inclusion health groups and their representatives.

 Your feedback is very valuable as we are committed to working with patients, carers and public including our seldom heard groups, to ensure their voice is considered and acted upon where ever possible.